 - Ensuring a child’s regular attendance at school is a parental responsibility and permitting absence from school without a good reason creates an offence in law and may result in prosecution.

-- Every request will be considered on its merits and must be for the minimum period possible
+- Every request for exceptional leave of absence will be considered on its merits and must be for the minimum period possible

 - In some circumstances the Headteacher may request further information or arrange a meeting to discuss the application